 On December 13, 2017, not even a month after this game was released, the first patch fixed a few glaring bugs that snuck into the game:

-- The move Wide Guard lowered damage from all Z-Moves, rather than just Clangorous Soulblaze, the only multi-hitting Z-Move.
+- The move Wide Guard lowered damage from all Z-Moves, rather than just Clangorous Soulblaze, the only multi-target Z-Move.

 - The move Ion Deluge had no effect whatsoever.

 - If the move tutor in Mantine Surf Spot was used to teach a move to a Pokémon with less than four moves, the game would automatically overwrite the first move, rather than appending the move to the end of the move list.

 - The game could occasionally crash at the beginning if Litten was chosen as the starter Pokémon.